andressanchezr4/FraudDetector/README.md

 * Superlearner --> Stacked Machine Learning model implmementation.
 * DLs.py --> Autoencoder implementation for anomaly detection and dimensionality reduction.

+At the end of the run.py, the best model also includes a Conformal Prediction layer to measure the uncertainty of the predictions.

 ## Requirements
 * Numpy
 * Pandas